 - Widens the options for structured attorney fees for plaintiff lawyers.
 Some insurers like Travelers, will not participate in structured attorney fees and a few others will only structure attorney fees if the plaintiff is structuring as well.

-A Qualified Settlement Fund (QSF) should be considered in tort, class action, or environmental (CERCLA) lawsuits involving multiple claims and the Defendant(s) or insurance carrier(s) is (are) willing to comply in exchange for a complete General Release from the Plaintiffs.
+A Qualified Settlement Fund (QSF) should be considered in tort, class action, or environmental (CERCLA), breach of contract cases, or violation of law involving multiple claims and the Respondent(s), Defendant(s) or insurance carrier(s) is (are) willing to comply in exchange for a complete General Release from the Claimants or Plaintiffs.

 Mechanics of Setting up a Qualified Settlement Fund

 A Qualified Settlement Fund, or QSF, is a fund, account, or trust established under applicable state law.
 A court can order that the defendant (or insurer) pay the agreed settlement amount into a Qualified Settlement Fund "within the meaning of 468B-1 of the Treasury Regulations".
 This can be a simple checking account or a more complex trust agreement using a bank trust department.
 An experienced trustee or administrator is important as certain formalities must be followed.
 The settlement proceeds remain in the Qualified Settlement Fund subject to the continuing jurisdiction of the court.
 After the dispute is resolved, the court approves the allocation and orders the payment of settlement proceeds and the fund may be closed.

 Can A Single Claimant Qualified Settlement Fund in Be Used To Set Up a Structured Settlement?